On average your neighbors pay $67 a month.

 QuoteWizard helps consumers compare quotes from both national insurance companies and local independent agents.
 Comparing quotes can help you find cheap car insurance rates near Rockford, Illinois and save up to 40% on your premium.

-Last year, 3,715 people used QuoteWizard to compare car insurance quotes in Rockford, IL from multiple companies.
+Last year, 3,715 people used QuoteWizard to compare car insurance quotes in Rockford, IL from multiple companies to find the cheapest rates.

-This is our list of the most common car insurance companies reported by 3,715 Rockford, IL QuoteWizard users last year.
+This is our list of the most common car insurance companies reported by 3,715 Rockford, Illinois QuoteWizard users last year.
 Of these users, 263 were uninsured.

 According to a recent report published by Allstate Insurance, when it comes to safe driving, Rockford ranked 49th out of the 200 cities in the report.
 While most US drivers go ten years without having an accident, drivers here are involved in crashes every 9.9 years.

-Weather and road conditions can significantly influence insurance rates.
+Weather and road conditions can significantly influence Rockford insurance rates.

 Rockford, like most of Illinois, has a humid climate with long hot summers and cold winters, and no dry season.
 In an average year, Rockford can expect 188 sunny days and around 95 days with measureable precipitation.
 Rockford averages around 30 inches of snow annually, which can produce slick roads, causing accidents.